 Career Opportunities for North Carolina Data Scientists with Advanced Degrees

-North Carolina’s increasing prominence in high-tech industries provides a number of options for data science employment.
+North Carolina’s prominence in high-tech industries provides a number of options for data science employment.
 The Triangle in particular had a strong focus in tech for decades and in recent years became a magnet for data centers that require data scientists with advanced degrees.

 Data Scientist with Cognizant in Charlotte – The position requires that applicants understand machine learning, predictive modeling, statistical analysis, and conceptual modeling.
 Applicants must have extensive technical knowledge in Hadoop, Samza, Spark, .Net framework, Java platform, and infrastructure architecture.
 Cognizant prefers applicants with a masters in applied mathematics, statistics, or engineering and requires 8 years of technology experience with 3+ years of data science experience.